 Vhi Insurance DAC ("Vhi Insurance" or the "Company") is Ireland's leading health insurance company by market share.
-Vhi aims to deliver the highest quality, innovative healthcare and wellbeing services.
+Vhi seeks to continually review and improve its customer product and service offerings and aims to deliver the highest quality, innovative healthcare and wellbeing services.
 The Company supports over 1.1 million customers to live longer, stronger and healthier lives through its comprehensive network of professional healthcare and wellbeing service providers.
 In addition to the Company's focus on assuring the highest quality of care and medical outcomes, it also seeks to ensure affordability of private medical insurance (PMI) as Ireland's only indigenous health insurer established solely for the benefit of its members.